 Located in the mountains of Uganda, this dense tangle of trees is home to many species, including about half of the world’s population of endangered mountain gorillas.
 It’s estimated that fewer than 1050 mountain gorillas exist in the world.
 Catching a glimpse of these rare, beasts in their natural habitat is an awe-inspiring experience.

-There are several gorillas families that roam freely and peacefully around Bwindi Impenetrable Forest.
-This is to the credit of organizations like the Mgahinga and Bwindi Impenetrable Forest Conservation Trust (MBIFCT).
+There are several gorilla families that roam freely and peacefully around Bwindi Impenetrable Forest.
+This is to the credit of organizations like the Mgahinga and Bwindi Impenetrable Forest Conservation Trust (MBIFCT), Uganda Wildlife Authority (UWA), Gorilla Doctors and more.
 These organizations hire trained gorilla trackers to spend their days finding and staying with the gorilla families.
 In this way, the trackers are able to study the gorillas’ behavior, condition them to see humans as a non-threat, and protect them from poachers.

 All the profits from a gorilla trek go into further research and conservation efforts.
 Not only will you find yourself standing a few feet away from a wild gorilla, but you will witness the beauty that lives within the Ugandan villages surrounding them.
-And don’t worry, although the Stinging Nettle will inevitably get you, the forest is also home to the plant which contains the remedy.
+And don’t worry, although the stinging nettle will inevitably get you, the forest is also home to the plant that contains the remedy.